 Our future depends, in part, on our ability to attract and retain key personnel.
 We may not be able to hire and retain such personnel at compensation levels consistent with our existing compensation and salary structure.
-While we had an interim Chief Executive Officer in place, we deferred the hiring of other senior management personnel to allow a newly-engaged full time Chief Executive Officer to assist in the selection and training of such key personnel.
-While we have succeeded in engaging Steven T. Guillen as our Chief Executive Officer, we cannot predict whether we will be successful in finding suitable new candidates for the position Chief Financial

-Officer and other key management positions within the Company.
+While we had interim Chief Executive Officers in place, we deferred the hiring of other senior management personnel to allow a newly-engaged full time Chief Executive Officer to assist in the selection and training of such key personnel.
+While we have succeeded in engaging Steven T. Guillen as our Chief Executive Officer, we cannot predict whether we will be successful in finding suitable new candidates for the position Chief Financial Officer and other key management positions within the Company.
+While we have entered into a letter agreement of employment with Mr. Guillen, he is free to terminate his employment "at will."
 Further, we cannot predict whether Mr. Guillen will be successful in his new role as our Chief Executive Officer, or whether senior management personnel hires will be effective.
 The loss of services of executive officers or key personnel, any transitional difficulties with our new Chief Executive Officer or the inability to attract qualified personnel could have a material adverse effect on our financial condition and business.
 The Company does not have any key employee life insurance policies with respect to any of its officers.